lockw1n/attempt/README.md

 **Strings.** User-facing text goes through a per-module `LocalizedStringResource` accessor enum, never a literal at the call site — enforced by the `no_literal_ui_strings` lint rule.
-Each feature module and `DesignSystem` owns a catalogue at `Resources/en.lproj/Localizable.strings`; the app target's own copy lives in `Attempt/Resources/Localizable.xcstrings`.
+Each feature module and `DesignSystem` owns a catalogue at `Resources/en.lproj/Localizable.strings`, with a complete `uk.lproj` counterpart (and a `.stringsdict` where a string pluralizes); the app target's own copy lives in `Attempt/Resources/Localizable.xcstrings`. `scripts/check-translations.sh` gates the `en`/`uk` pair.
 See the `Localization` package's module doc for the key convention and formatting helpers.

 **Commits carry requirement IDs.** Lead the subject with the requirement the work traces to, then a colon: